LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 # TheHandyForUnity_APIv2

-It's a SDK to add the ability to control TheHandy by HTTP request in a Unity project by using API v2 of Handyfeeling.
-(2023-01 This API is the current main API.
-Support will be at least through 2024)
+It's a SDK to control TheHandy by HTTP request in a Unity project by using API v2 of Handyfeeling. *(API Support will be at least through 2024)*

 I based my work on https://github.com/defucilis/TheHandyUnity